Make Animation Accessible

 Proper Visual Choices

-The following animation is designed paying attention to NOT provide dangerous flashes for epileptic people and without providing information to colours in an exclusive way so to support blind-color people's needs.
+The following animation is designed paying attention to NOT provide dangerous flashes for epileptic people and without providing information to colours in an exclusive way so to support blind-color people’s needs.
+The version produced is equipped with a special frame to facilitate people with limited peripheral vision.

 The following animation host on the special box on the left a translation of the audio-component in the Italian Language of Sign (remember deaf people always prefer sign language to communicate).